provenance-io/provwasm-examples/orderbook/README.md

-# Order Book Matching Example
+# Hash Order Book Matching Example

 This is an example order book that explores matching buys and sells on-chain.

-For simplicity, sell orders must be `nhash`.
-Buy order denom can be specified during instantiation, however, it must be backed by an unrestricted marker (ie some stablecoin).
+For simplicity, sell orders must be `nhash` in increments of 1,000,000,000.
+Buy order denom can be specified during instantiation, but it must be backed by an unrestricted marker.

 The matching algorithm used in this example is __Price-Time-Priority/FIFO__